toddmoody/nuxt2-portfolio/content/amalgamated-hardware-merchants.md

 </div>
 <div class="project__long__description__content">

 From early on in the design phase, it was clear that although the front-end would be clean and modular, that there would be various complex UI elements - many of which would have similar variations across the site.
 We also needed tooling that would allow us to integrate with various API’s in a performant and effective way.

-Utilising the Shopify storefront API was tempting however in this case, I decided that a hybrid approach of Liquid and Vue composition API would be the ideal combination as most of the more complicated requirements were based on the AHM’s custom data set-up.
+Utilising the Shopify Storefront API was tempting however in this case, I decided that a hybrid approach of Liquid and Vue composition API would be the ideal combination as most of the more complicated requirements were based on the AHM’s custom data set-up (as opposed to extracting Shopify data).
 Our existing base theme repo had become a little outdated, in particular from a performance perspective.
-After much research, I decided to leverage from a [Vite based repo] (https://github.com/barrel/shopify-vite/tree/main/packages/vite-plugin-shopify) originally created by the [Barrel agency] (https://www.barrelny.com/shopify-plus-ecommerce-agency).
-The base theme was then customised for our needs including Vue 3 support for multiple mounting points, enabling us to to only load the specific component(s) needed for a particular page.
+After much research, I decided to leverage from a [Vite based repo](https://github.com/barrel/shopify-vite/tree/main/packages/vite-plugin-shopify) originally created by the [Barrel agency](https://www.barrelny.com/shopify-plus-ecommerce-agency).

+The base theme was then customised for our needs including Vue 3 support for multiple mounting points, enabling us to target the specific component(s) needed for a particular page.
 Additionally, I decided to integrate Pinia for global store management.

 </div>
 </div>